 Managing your talent may be one of the most profitable things a business can do.
 When companies skillfully promote talent with great succession planning, they retain all the costs of the experience and training they’ve put into their people.

 To best make this happen, top companies hire expert consultants to focus and simplify their efforts.
-What credentials should they look for in these consultants?
+When planning an executive leadership development program, what credentials should companies look for in these consultants?
 What skills and attributes will produce the most cost-effective results?

 Here are seven points to help you find the expert who can support and guide you in your talent management.

 Experience.
 Moving from management to leadership doesn’t just happen.
 It takes skilled business leadership coaching to make this important transition smooth and successful.
 Trust your team to an executive coach who has experience in grooming and training managers to be leaders.
-Look at who they have trained in the past.
-What companies have … Continue reading 7 Steps to Choose a Top Consultant to Manage & Motivate Your Talent
+Look at who they … Continue reading 7 Steps to Choose a Top Consultant to Manage & Motivate Your Talent

 Employee turnover costs companies millions of dollars in direct cost like recruitment, replacement and training.
 It also carries a heavy cost in indirect losses of productivity, team disruption, and quality problems.